chaos-polymtl/lethe/doc/source/examples/multiphysics/jurins-law/jurins-law.rst

 Mesh
 ~~~~

 In the ``mesh`` subsection, we specify the mesh used in this example.
-The structured mesh used in this example was designed using Pointwise Fidelity, the source file is ``jurins-law-2d-dimensioned.pw``.
-It was then exported into a readable format : ``jurins-law-2d-mesh-dimensioned.msh`` .
+The structured mesh used in this example was designed using Fidelity Pointwise, the source file is ``jurins-law-2d-dimensioned.pw``.
+It was then exported into a readable format: ``jurins-law-2d-mesh-dimensioned.msh``.
 The initial refinement is set to :math:`2`.

 .. code-block:: text